Mile: Roman

 The Roman mile (mille passus, lit. "thousand paces"; abbr. m.p.; also milia passuum (Note: A partitive genitive construction literally meaning "one thousand of paces".) and mille) consisted of a thousand paces as measured by every other step—as in the total distance of the left foot hitting the ground 1,000 times.
-The distance was indirectly standardised by Agrippa's establishment of a standard Roman foot (Agrippa's own) in 29 BC, and the definition of a pace as 5 (Roman) feet.
+The distance was indirectly standardised by Agrippa's establishment of a standard Roman foot in 29 BC, and the definition of a pace as 5 (Roman) feet.
 An Imperial Roman mile thus denoted 5,000 Roman feet.
 Surveyors and specialised equipment such as the decempeda and dioptra then spread its use.

-In modern times, Agrippa's Imperial Roman mile was empirically estimated to have been about 1618 yard in length, slightly less than the 1760. yard of the modern international mile.
+In modern times, Agrippa's Imperial Roman mile was empirically estimated to have been about 1618 yard in length, slightly less than the 1760 yard of the modern international mile.

 In Hellenic areas of the Empire, the Roman mile (μίλιον, mílion) was used beside the native Greek units as equivalent to 8 stadia of 600 Greek feet.
 The mílion continued to be used as a Byzantine unit and was also used as the name of the zero mile marker for the Byzantine Empire, the Milion, located at the head of the Mese near Hagia Sophia.

-The Roman mile spread throughout Europe, with its local variations giving rise to the different units.
+The Roman mile spread throughout Europe, with its local variations giving rise to the different size units.
 Also arising from the Roman mile is the milestone.
 All roads radiated out from the Roman Forum throughout the Empire – 50,000 (Roman) miles of stone-paved roads.
 At every mile was placed a shaped stone.
 Originally, these were obelisks made from granite, marble, or whatever local stone was available.
 On these was carved a Roman numeral, indicating the number of miles from the centre of Rome – the Forum.
 Hence, one can know how far one is from Rome.

 Ptolemaic mile

 In the 2nd-century, Greco-Roman polymath, Claudius Ptolemy, of Alexandria (Egypt), in his Almagest and Geography, defined a mile as a geographic arcminute of longitude, of the earth's circumference, equivalent to 1:60 of a degree of longitude, or 1:21,600 of the circumference.
 While his estimate of the circumference of the earth, and therefore the derived length of a stade, and a mile, from third party observations, principally offered in non-normalised stadion (600 Greek feet), Egyptian schoinos, and Persian parasang were erroneous.
-Ptolomy's assumptions of a customary stade to be 1/8 of a Roman mile, 1/30 of a schoinos or parasang, 1/500 of an arc-minute, or ~185 metres, his Geographical mile, is the basis of the current nautical mile, and was adopted by medieval Arab and European cartographers.
+Ptolemy's assumptions of a customary stade to be 1/8 of a Roman mile, 1/30 of a schoinos or parasang, 1/500 of an arc-minute, or ~185 metres, his Geographical mile, is the basis of the current nautical mile, and was adopted by medieval Arab and European cartographers.